Zynga CEO says stock slide not hurting recruiting

-RANCHO PALOS VERDES, Calif.
-May 30 Zynga Inc Chief Executive Mark Pincus said the recent slide in the company's stock price has not hindered employee recruitment, and it was too early to tell whether the $183 million purchase of the game "Draw Something" has been a success.
+RANCHO PALOS VERDES, California Zynga Inc (ZNGA.O) Chief Executive Mark Pincus said the recent slide in the company's stock price has not hindered employee recruitment, and it was too early to tell whether the $183 million purchase of the game "Draw Something" has been a success.

 Pincus said Zynga had "talks" with the company that makes the popular "Angry Birds" game in the past, in response to a question about whether Zynga had tried to acquire the game.